jokester/toosimple/README.md

 - better console output: available IPs, access logs, etc
 - permission / authentication
 - serve assets from local instead of CDN
+- download/upload with javascript for smoothness
     - webapp with history API, when JS is available

 #### License